 Founded in 1978, Alaska Wildlife Alliance (AWA) is Alaska’s oldest wildlife advocacy group and is committed to protecting Alaska’s natural wildlife for its intrinsic value, as well as for the benefit of present and future generations.
 AWA advocates for the ethical and scientifically sound management of Alaska’s ecosystems and works to advance endangered species conservation, healthy human-wildlife coexistence in urban and rural communities, and preserve important wildlife habitat throughout Alaska.
-AWA co-hosts AKBMP beluga monitoring efforts in the lower Kenai and Kasilof Rivers with the Gardell Lab at Kenai Peninsula College, Soldotna Campus.
+AWA co-hosts AKBMP beluga monitoring efforts in the lower Kenai and Kasilof Rivers with Kenai Peninsula College.

 Teresa Becher, AKBMP’s middle inlet coordinator, is a Natural Sciences major at the University of Alaska, Anchorage with a focus on pre-veterinary medicine.
 She retired from the California Highway Patrol in 2014 after twenty-five years of service as a peace officer and moved to Soldotna Alaska to start a new life adventure.
 She loves animals and has spent most of her adult life working with dog and cat rescue groups, in addition to caring for her many pets.
 Teresa has a previous bachelor’s degree in Government but returned to college to pursue a degree in the sciences.
 In the last year she has been given the opportunity to monitor beluga whales on the Kenai and Kasilof Rivers through the Alaska Beluga Monitoring Partnership, AWA and the Kenai Peninsula College and has been the Kenai coordinator for AKBMP since Spring 2019.
 When she is not monitoring beluga whales or studying, she is hiking with her dogs, exploring Alaska, and working as a volunteer on various research projects related to marine ecology.

 The Beluga Whale Alliance (BWA) is a Girdwood-based nonprofit devoted to the local and worldwide conservation of beluga whales and their Arctic and subarctic habitats through outreach, education, community participation, and research.
 In their home region of Cook Inlet, Alaska, BWA’s current focus is on encouraging the recovery of the critically endangered Cook Inlet beluga whale.
 In 2018, BWA began collaborating with NOAA Fisheries, the Cook Inlet Beluga Whale Photo-ID Project, and the Four Valleys Community School to organize citizen science beluga monitoring at Alaska’s Twentymile River and along the Turnagain Arm.
-As an AKBMP collaborator, BWA will continue to implement their Cook Inlet Beluga Citizen Science & Interpretation Project and facilitate shore-based beluga monitoring at Ship Creek, Bird Point, and at the Twentymile River.
+As an AKBMP collaborator, BWA will continue to implement their Cook Inlet Beluga Citizen Science & Interpretation Project in the Upper Inlet and facilitate shore-based beluga monitoring with AKBMP at Ship Creek (co-host with Defenders), Mile Marker 95.3 Pullout, and at the Twentymile River.

 Suzanne D. Steinert is the Founder & President of Beluga Whale Alliance (BWA), a 501(c)3 nonprofit organization that supports the local and global conservation of beluga whales.
 A Raffi ‘beluga grad,’ she holds a formal graduate degree in Conservation Biology from Miami University’s Global Field Program where she explored community-based strategies to save endangered species and combat the global extinction crisis.
 Living and working as a naturalist and tour guide alongside Cook Inlet’s critically endangered belugas and recognizing the need for locals to participate in their conservation inspired her to launch BWA in 2017.
 That year, she also designed and implemented a self-funded project on the Twentymile River engaging community observers in monitoring beluga activity and working with boaters to balance human and beluga use of the river during the busy salmon run.
 AKBMP is a key component of BWA’s ‘glocal’ work to support the survival of not only our backyard belugas, but the worldwide conservation of this iconic species.
 In addition to spearheading BWA’s day-to-day operations, you can find her out beluga watching along Turnagain Arm near BWA’s field base, where she’s locally known as ‘the beluga girl.’